codr7/g-fu/v1/README.md

 ```

 #### Proxies
 Failed lookups may be trapped by defining `resolve`.
 The following example implements a basic proxy that forwards all lookups to the specified delegate.
+Since we're parameterizing the proxy, a function environment is used.

 ```
 (fun proxy (d)